ACRL Literatures in English Section Strategic Plan (2025)

 • Showcase model information literacy instruction units and lesson plans in literary studies that emphasize active learning and critical thinking at both the undergraduate and graduate levels.

-• Seek out opportunities to recognize and align interests among English faculty, librarians, and other professional organizations to promote student learning.
+• Seek opportunities to recognize and align interests among English faculty, librarians, and other professional organizations to promote student learning.

 Research and Scholarly Environment